IkeyBenz/Instagram-Network-Graph/README.md

 # Instagram Network Grapher
-A python CLI that allows you to scrape your follower data from instagram.com and graph your social network
+A python CLI that allows you to scrape your follower data from instagram.com and graph your social network.
+This repository is a more focused version of the original repo [Social-Media-Bot-Scrapers](https://github.com/IkeyBenz/Social-Media-Bot-Scrapers).

 ## Getting the data
 Uses a Selenium chrome bot that logs into instagram, and loads your followers data.